akononovicius/physRisk-content-repository/README.md

 # Physics of Risk content repository

-This repository stores raw markdown files, which are used to generate content of the [Physics of Risk](http://rf.mokslasplius.lt/) blog.
+This repository stores all files necessary to generate the [Physics of Risk](http://rf.mokslasplius.lt/) blog.
 The blog is generated using [Pelican](http://docs.getpelican.com/en/stable/).

-Interactive implementations of the models are stored in another GitHub repository: [https://github.com/akononovicius/physRisk-model-repository](https://github.com/akononovicius/physRisk-model-repository).

-Images and other external files are not uploaded to any GitHub repository.

 ## Contribute